 The neighborhood Monti is full of little boutiques that offer a wide variety of clothes in terms of style and price.
 We suggest a visit to the Kokoro boutique, a little store on via del Boschetto 75, where you can find unique pieces of handmade clothes that will make you feel as pretty as one could be while also being comfortable.
 The owner might even iron whatever you decide to buy right in front of you.

 What ladies should wear in Rome during summer

-What to wear in Rome during the warmest months such as June, July or August?
+What should ladies wear in Rome during the warmest months of June, July or August?

-Let’s see what to wear in Rome in terms of shoes.
-High heels are only for well-trained women.
-Cobblestones in Trastevere are real traps if you are not used to them.
-If you really want to wear those stilettos specifically packed for a fancy night, make sure you have a gentleman to gracefully lean on and ready to catch you if you stumble!
-Go for nice sandals or a wedge heel instead, avoid the orthopedic ones if you are still too young for those.
+What shoes should you wear while in Rome?
+High heels are only for well-trained women, and cobblestones in Trastevere are real traps if you aren’t used to walking on them.
+If you’re dying to wear those stilettos you packed for a fancy night, make sure you have a gentleman to gracefully lean on who can catch you if you stumble!
+Otherwise, go for some nice sandals or a wedge heel for your everyday shoes (and avoid orthopedic shoes if you are still too young for those).